Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/moengage.md

 MoEngage is an insights-led customer engagement platform for the customer-obsessed marketers and product owners.
 This integration allows you to ingest campaign data from MoEngage for further analysis.

-!!!info
+!!!info "This integration is maintained by MoEngage"

-    This integration is maintained by MoEngage.
     Contact the [MoEngage team](https://www.moengage.com/contact-us/) with any questions about this integration.

 ## Considerations